-The 3 R's - reading, 'riting, and 'rithmetic - have long been considered the three pillars of education; however, we now know that they aren't enough, especially in the 21st century.
-Our students are inundated with images every day, and so they need to learn to read those as well.
-That's why I spent more time teaching visual literacy with my students.
-Read on to find out about my three favorite ways to do so.
+The 3 R's - reading, 'riting, and 'rithmetic - have long been considered the pillars of education; however, we now know that they aren't enough, especially in the 21st century.
+Our students are inundated with images every day, so they need to learn to read those as well.
+That's why teaching visual literacy was an important focus for me.
+Read on to learn three ways to teach visual literacy to your middle or high school students.

 First of all, visual literacy is not only something to check off on the list of standards and outcomes; it's an important life skill and one that will help students with the ability to analyze text.
 We spend our days analyzing visual clues and interpreting people’s actions based on those clues.
 However, when it comes time to actually analyze similar things on a written page, students freeze up and decide that it's too hard.